 The difference will be how much royalties you will receive per sale and if the companies offer a free or premium gallery to showcase your artwork.

-Order Prints Of Your Art
+Ordering Prints Of Your Art In Bulk

 Long Format Printing